systematic-magic/aop/front matter.rst

 		Month Day, Year (where "month" should be spelled out, and day and year presented in digits)

+	- Check that Month is spelled out, and Day and Year are presented in digits.
+Note that sigle Day digits should be preceeded by 0 (zero).
+For example:

-		June 02, 2017		(note that single day digits should be preceeded by 0) |br|
+	|	June 02, 2017
-		August 29, 2016
+	|	August 29, 2016

  	- Check that there is a comma (,) between Day and Year.